Neo23x0/LOLSecIssues/README.md

 # LOLSecIssues

-Cybersecurity meets comedy in this curated compilation of humorous glitches and anecdotes from offensive security tools.
-A lighthearted take on the usually serious world of infosec.
+Cybersecurity's lighter side: a collection of the most amusing misunderstandings and missteps from newcomers to offensive security tools.
+A repository where naiveté in infosec is met with humor.

 ## Quasar RAT